A service marking the 98th anniversary of the sinking of the Lusitania will take place alongside the ship’s salvaged propeller on Tuesday 7 May 2013.

-The Cunard luxury liner was torpedoed with the loss of 1,198 lives in one of the most horrific incidents at sea during the First World War.
-Only 761 people survived.
-At the time, Lusitania was the most famous ship in the world.
+The luxury liner was torpedoed by a German submarine with the loss of 1,201 lives in one of the most horrific incidents at sea during the First World War.

-It was a calm sunny day on 7 May 1915 when the 31,550-ton liner was torpedoed off the Old Head of Kinsale, Ireland, and sank in just 18 minutes.
+It was a calm sunny day on 7 May 1915 when the 31,550-ton liner was torpedoed off the Old Head of Kinsale, Ireland, and sunk in just 18 minutes.

 National Museums Liverpool comprises eight venues.
 Our collections are among the most important and varied in Europe and contain everything from Impressionist paintings and rare beetles to a lifejacket from the Titanic.

-We attract more than 2.7m visitors every year.
-Our venues are the International Slavery Museum, Lady Lever Art Gallery, Merseyside Maritime Museum, Museum of Liverpool, Sudley House, Border Force National Museum, Walker Art Gallery and World Museum.
+We attract more than three million visitors every year.
+Our venues are the International Slavery Museum, Lady Lever Art Gallery, Merseyside Maritime Museum, Museum of Liverpool, Sudley House, UK Border Agency National Museum, Walker Art Gallery and World Museum.

 Merseyside Maritime Museum is situated at the Albert Dock.
+It is England’s second most visited museum outside of London.
 It contains a variety of objects associated with the social and commercial history of the port of Liverpool.
 Highlights include ship models, maritime paintings, colourful posters from the golden age of liners and even some full sized vessels.
 There is also the major current exhibition Titanic and Liverpool: the untold story.
 This tells the story of Liverpool's links to the ill-fated liner.